foundriesio/docs/source/rtos/workflow.rst

    ``genesis flash`` exists because the Zephyr ``make flash`` target currently only allows flashing a single application binary to a board at a fixed address.
-This is not sufficient for RTOS MicroPlatform, which has a more complex flashing process due to the presence of a bootloader and an application, which must be flashed in different locations.
+This is not sufficient for the RTOS MicroPlatform, which has a more complex flashing process due to the presence of a bootloader and an application, which must be flashed in different locations.